You may also like these photo galleries

 8. For the ultimate comic relief, don't forget to check the photos Universal takes of riders at the scariest point of each ride.
 You won't believe some of the faces your friends are capable of making.

 8. The Universal Studios backlot tour will take an hour but is totally worth the time.
 Plan ahead to fit this into your schedule as they only run on the hour, every hour.
 The tour takes you past the offices of some high-end movie producers and directors, past actual working sheds of TV shows and 3D movies, plus you get to see how some special effects are created, featuring some old favourites such as Jaws and Psycho, where you can have a close encounter with Norman Bates.

 9. For those of you who have already been to Universal – you can go again!
 There's always new rides to enjoy and the older ones are constantly updated; I was very impressed to see a whole new Simpsons fitout, new additions to the backlot tour plus work being carried out on some of the older rides in the lower lot.
 New spaces are also being created in the backlot ready for an expansion.

-10. Universal have free Wi-Fi – make sure you check Google maps to see how long it will take you to get to LAX (at peak hour, it was an hour).
+10. Universal has free Wi-Fi – make sure you check Google maps to see how long it will take you to get to LAX (at peak hour, it was an hour).

 11. Don't restrict yourself to dining at the park.
 Check out Universal Citywalk, which offers many more adult-oriented dining options, which you are free to access during the day.
 Wolfgang Puck has a bistro, but if you are after something quick, LA's celebrated French chef Ludo Lefebre runs Ludobird – a takeaway outlet that cooks anything from chicken burgers to chicken salads, which are a cut above Cletus' chicken shack within the grounds (sorry, Cletus).